Index-mixed copulas: Properties of index-mixed copulas

 However, if $\bm{I}$ is uniformly distributed on each $\calK^d_{\bm{k}_{\text{ord}}}$ for $\bm{k}_{\text{ord}}\in\mathcal{K}_{\text{ord}}^d$, further simplifications are possible.
-If we have $p_1:=p_{\bm{i}_1}$, $p_2:=p_{\bm{i}_2} = p_{\bm{i}_3} = p_{\bm{i}_4}$, $p_3:=p_{\bm{i}_5} = p_{\bm{i}_6} = p_{\bm{i}_7}$ and $p_4:=p_{\bm{i}_8}$ then
+If we have $p_1:=p_{\bm{I}}(\bm{i}_1)$, $p_2:=p_{\bm{I}}(\bm{i}_2) = p_{\bm{I}}(\bm{i}_3) = p_{\bm{I}}(\bm{i}_4)$, $p_3:=p_{\bm{I}}(\bm{i}_5) = p_{\bm{I}}(\bm{i}_6) = p_{\bm{I}}(\bm{i}_7)$ and $p_4:=p_{\bm{I}}(\bm{i}_8)$ then

 The copula $C$ is now exchangeable since the probability associated to each group was factored out from the sum of marginal copulas.
 Inside each group the exchangeability of the base copulas guarantees the exchangeability of $C$.
-Here it is important to note that it is not necessary to have $p_1=p_2=p_3=p_4$, but instead only the probability within the underlying groupings need to be uniform.
-There is, however, a choice of these probabilities such that the resulting distribution on $\mathcal{K}_{\text{ord}}^d$ is again uniform; see Example~\ref{ex:exchangeable:uniform} \ref{ex:exchangeable:uniform:2}. \end{example}
+Notably, it is not necessary to have $p_1=p_2=p_3=p_4$, but instead only the probability within the underlying groupings needs to be uniform.
+There is, however, a choice of these probabilities such that the resulting distribution on $\mathcal{K}_{\text{ord}}^d$ is again uniform; see Example~\ref{ex:exchangeable:uniform} Part~\ref{ex:exchangeable:uniform:2}. \end{example}